-This structure supports the population of the DMTF|Pointing Device group, as defined in the DMTF Mobile Supplement to Standard Groups, v1.0 and describes the attributes of the built-in pointing device for the system - the presence of this structure does not imply that the built-in pointing device is active for the system's use!
+This structure describes the attributes of the built-in pointing device for the system - the presence of this structure does not imply that the built-in pointing device is active for the system's use!

 Offset Spec Version Name Length Value Description 00h 2.1+ Туре BYTE 21 Built-in Pointing Device indicator 01h 2.1+ Length BYTE 07h Length of the structure.
 02h 2.1+ Handle WORD Varies The handle, or instance number, associated with the structure.
 04h 2.1+ Туре BYTE ENUM The type of pointing device, see 3.3.22.1.
 05h 2.1+ Interface BYTE ENUM The interface type for the pointing device, see 3.3.22.2.
-06h 2.1+ Number of Buttons BYTE Varies The number of buttons on the pointing device.
-If the device has three buttons, the field value is 03h.
+06h 2.1+ Number of BYTE Varies The number of buttons on the pointing device.
+If the Buttons device has three buttons, the field value is 03h.